 Director, Emergency Medicine Antimicrobial Stewardship

 Medical School: Loyola University Stritch School of Medicine

 Residency: University of Illinois Medical Center – Chief Resident

-Dr. Michael Pulia is a tenure track Assistant Professor and Director of the Emergency Care for Infectious Diseases (EC-ID) Research Program at the University of Wisconsin School of Medicine and Public Health, as well as Director of Emergency Medicine Antimicrobial Stewardship.
+Dr. Michael Pulia is a tenure track Associate Professor and Director of the Emergency Care for Infectious Diseases (EC-ID) Research Program at the University of Wisconsin School of Medicine and Public Health, as well as Director of Emergency Medicine Antimicrobial Stewardship.
 In these capacities, he leads a health services research program focused on improving the management of infectious diseases in the emergency department and downstream care settings, with an emphasis on systems engineering guided interventions.
 His work has been supported with funding from both intra- and extramural sources, including the Agency for Healthcare Research and Quality and the Wisconsin Partnership Program.